purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Neural-Network.md

 ### Making Predictions

 Given a specific dosage, the neural network can predict its efficacy by mapping it onto the final model curve, indicating the drug's effectiveness.
+If someone comes along and says that they are using dosage = 0.5 we can look at the corresponding y-axis coordinate on the green squiggle and see that the dosage will be effective or we can solve for the y-axis coordinate by plugging dosage = 0.5 into the neural network and do the math.
+And we see that the y-axis coordinate on the green squiggle is 1.03, and since 1.03 is closer to 1 than 0, we will conclude that a dosage = 0.5 is effective.

 ![Predicting Efficacy](BFSFMs.png)